Portland Stage Company: Theater for Kids and Education

 Theater for Kids opened its doors in January 2010 in one of Portland Stage's storefront spaces as the new arm of Portland Stage outreach.
 Geared at children ages 4–10, Theater for Kids' main offering is "Play Me a Story," where Affiliate Artists, a group of theater professionals connected with the theater, read and act out popular children's stories followed by acting workshops.
 Affiliate Artists help bring "Play Me A Story" on tour to local schools in the area, as well as work as instructors for summer and school vacation camps.

 Portland Stage also seeks to educate the next generation of theater artists by hiring 10-11 interns every year.
 The interns are hired into different fields from production to administration and have intensive hands-on experience in each of their departments during a 7-show season.
 Interns from Portland Stage have gone on to work at Berkeley Repertory Theatre, Houston Grand Opera, Manhattan Theater Club, Cleveland Playhouse and more.

 New Work and The Clauder Competition

 Portland Stage has shown a commitment to new work.
 Since 1990, the Little Festival of the Unexpected has performed readings of 3-5 new plays to the public every year.
 Plays workshopped here will sometimes be moved to Portland Stage's mainstage in coming seasons.
 Since 1996, in partnership with the International Writer's Program at the University of Iowa, Portland Stage has presented "From Away" every year to showcase work of international playwrights in translation.

 Additionally, Portland Stage adjudicates the Clauder Competition for New England Playwrights.
 The competition was started in 1981 and has been adjudicated by Portland Stage since 1999 Portland Stage has adjudicated the competition on a 3-year cycle.
 Past winners have been: (2000) Laura Harrington "Hallowed Ground", (2003) Quiara Alegría Hudes "Yemaya's Belly", (2006) William Donnelly "Magnetic North", and (2009) Gregory Hischak "The Center of Gravity".

+A Christmas Carol

+Each December, Portland Stage presents a production of Charles Dickens' 1843 work A Christmas Carol.
+In 2020, actor Joel Leffert created an original adaptation of the play to make it a one-man show to meet COVID-19 restrictions.
+A video version of the production was available for streaming on-demand.
+In 2021, Portland Stage couldn't present the show on stage because of the COVID-19 pandemic and instead produced a digital-on-demand version for audiences.
+Portland Stage first produced A Christmas Carol in 1975.
+Since 1996, the theatre company has produced A Christmas Carol or another Christmas-themed production each December.